 - A non-matriculating Graduate Student (Special Student) is one who wishes to enroll in specific courses without a degree objective or who has applied for admission to a degree program and has been allowed to enroll for one semester pending review of his or her application, or is required to satisfy academic efficiencies before beginning a graduate degree program.
 A faculty member from the appropriate department must approve enrollment as a Special Student.
 Up to three courses may be taken as a Special Student.

 - Students who have not been on a leave of absence and have not enrolled for two years or less and are requesting readmission to the same department/program, need to meet with their advisor or department director and complete a new study plan and submit this study plan to the Graduate Admissions.
 Students who have not enrolled for two years or less and are requesting readmission to a different department or program need to submit a Change of Program form to the Graduate Admissions.
 The student's file will be reviewed and an admission decision letter will be sent to the student.
 Students who have not enrolled for more than two years need to reapply.

 An Auditor is a student who wishes to attend classes without academic credit.
-To enroll under these circumstances, you must have the written approval of the instructor and the permission of the Dean of Graduate Academics and must be aware that under no circumstances can credit for such a course be awarded at a later date.
+To enroll under these circumstances, you must have the written approval of the instructor and the permission of the Dean of Graduate Academics and must be aware that under no circumstances can you change to credit status or take the course for credit at a future time.
 An auditor may enroll in a course by paying the regular tuition and fees, but only if his or her enrollment does not displace a regular student.
 Change from credit to auditor status can only be done by filing a Change of Enrollment (45.95 Kb PDF) form before the deadline established by Enrollment Services.

 Change of Program